Numigi/odoo-sale-addons/sale_target_margin/README.rst

 Overview
 ---------

-This module allows to manage acceptable sale margins.
+This module allows to manage target sales margins.

 Description
 -----------

-The module allows to determine, on a category of articles, a minimum and maximum target margin.
+The module allows to determine, on a Product Category, a minimum and maximum target margin.
-On the sale order lines, the margin (%) will change color according to the minimum and maximum target margin.
+On the Sale Order Lines, the Margin (%) will change color according to the minimum and maximum target margin defined.
 Color indicators are:

 ** Green: a sale price for which the margin (%) is higher than the defined maximum target margin.